joolstorrentecalo/gitlab-foss/doc/administration/incoming_email.md

 NOTE:
 If your provider or server supports email sub-addressing, we recommend using it.
 A dedicated email address only supports Reply by Email functionality.
-A catch-all mailbox supports the same features as sub-addressing, but sub-addressing is still preferred because only one email address is used, leaving a catch-all available for other purposes beyond GitLab.
+A catch-all mailbox supports the same features as sub-addressing as of GitLab 11.7, but sub-addressing is still preferred because only one email address is used, leaving a catch-all available for other purposes beyond GitLab.